hacker-crypto888/texts-words-write/README.md

 - The texts can be that of previous sessions or that of current session.
 - The program should add the date of today to a text when clicking of "start a new game" and or when exporting the text with other texts
 - The way to sort "texts from previous sessions" and "texts from current session" can be: the date of the text, the way to import the text (file / text inputfield vs database)
-- the texts from previous sessions can be considered as such until they are displayed in the editor
+- the texts from previous sessions can be considered as such until they are modified in the editor

 ## Functioning of the app in the advanced parameters